DieBambusleitung/haier_rs485/README.md

 <img width="3161" height="3024" alt="heatpump_PCB" src="https://github.com/user-attachments/assets/65f10f83-ade9-40aa-83b6-c5b84d5a92c2" />

+## 🌩️​ Limitations

+You cannot use the Control Unit (YR-E27) at the same time as the Modbus interface.
+They wont work together, as the Control Unit will try to override the input from the RS485 to Ethernet Controller.
+It is very noisy.

 ## 🩸​ Known Issues

 - Unfortunately, the current water temperature is read wrong.
 This seems to be an issue with the used PyHaier Library, which I will investigate in the future.